What Are Core Web Vitals (CWVs) & How To Improve Them

 First Input Delay (FID) is the time from when a user first interacts with your page to when the page responds.
 It measures responsiveness.

-FID will be replaced as a Core Web Vital by Interaction to Next Paint (INP) in March 2024.
+FID was replaced as a Core Web Vital by Interaction to Next Paint (INP) on March 12th, 2024.

 Example interactions: